nikitavoloboev/data/quotes/quotes.md

 - Lately it occurs to me, what a long strange trip it's been...
 - [Could it be anything but perfect though?](https://www.reddit.com/r/DMT/comments/5pul1f/i_love_you_everything_is_perfect/)
 - A man was walking along a river bank when he saw another man on the opposite side.
-	- "Hello!" he called out, "how do you get to the other side of the river?"
+	- Hello! he called out, how do you get to the other side of the river?
-	- The man called out in response, "you are on the other side of the river!"
+	- The man called out in response, you are on the other side of the river!
 - [Anxiety's a funny thing.
 A simple change in perspective and it's just gone.
 But will it stay gone?
 That's always the question.](https://www.reddit.com/r/Meditation/comments/5b9n3d/philosopher_alan_watts_short_lecture_on_letting_go/)
 - We often look, but we rarely see.
 - We often hear, but we rarely listen.